redhat-developer/yaml-language-server/README.md

 > **Note**
 > This will require reading your existing schema and understanding the schemastore structure a bit.
 (TODO: link to a documentation or blog post here?)

-### Using inlined schema
+### Using modeline

-It is possible to specify a yaml schema using a modeline.
+You can specify a JSON Schema for a YAML file using a modeline.

 ```yaml
 # yaml-language-server: $schema=<urlToTheSchema>